paragonie/pecl-libsodium-doc/chapters/00-intro.md

         \Sodium\library_version_minor()
     ]);

-If you're using libsodium 1.0.6, you should see this when you run this test
+If you're using libsodium 1.0.8, you should see this when you run this test
 script:

     user@hostname:~/dir$ php version_check.php
     array(2) {
       [0] =>
-      int(8)
+      int(9)
       [1] =>
-      int(0)
+      int(1)
     }

-If you get different numbers, you won't have access to some of the features that should be in libsodium 1.0.6.
+If you get different numbers, you won't have access to some of the features that should be in libsodium 1.0.8.
 If you need them, you'll need to go through the ritual of compiling from source instead:

-    git clone https://github.com/jedisct1/libsodium.git
+    sudo apt-get purge libsodium1.* # get rid of distro packages git clone https://github.com/jedisct1/libsodium.git
     cd libsodium
-    git checkout tags/1.0.6
+    git checkout tags/1.0.8
     ./autogen.sh
     ./configure && make distcheck
     sudo make install